Reduce costs and increase profits without compromise. All while accessing a deeper, wider talent pool.

 As a result, many online retailers are moving to progressive web applications (PWAs) which load faster, have the ability to work offline and give shoppers an app style experience.
 PWAs can also be coupled with headless commerce which separates the engine room of the online store from the user interface, allowing the interface to be better tailored to suit the device and user experience.
 Alternatively PWAs can also be partnered with Accelerated Mobile Pages (AMPs) which are stripped down copies of web pages that load instantly.

-Shopping via voice commands and smart speakers statistics are showing that in the U.S., voice shopping is estimated to reach US$40 billion by 2022 alone with more than 30% of U.S. internet users having used a voice assistant to look for product information or purchase products.
-David Zimmerman, Director of eCommerce solutions for Kensium states “more involvement of voice-enabled solutions in the commerce space with Amazon Alexa and Google Home” can be expected.
+Shopping via voice commands and smart speakers statistics are showing that in the U.S., voice shopping is estimated to reach US$40 billion12 by 2022 alone with more than 30% of U.S. internet users having used a voice assistant to look for product information or purchase products.
+David Zimmerman13, Director of eCommerce solutions for Kensium states “more involvement of voice-enabled solutions in the commerce space with Amazon Alexa and Google Home” can be expected.
 It may not be feasible for many online merchants but it’s worth developing a strategy and considering it within all future web and SEO developments.

 Artificial intelligence (AI) has been on the radar for a while now and has slowly worked its way into many aspects of online retail operations, and it continues to grow.
 It’s often viewed as an online version of the in-store shop assistant: personalizing the shopping experience and recommending options or products that will suit the buyer.